 11. The tower underwent a complete renovation

-The tower was crumbling in the early 21st century so a thorough renovation project was started in October 2008, and it lasted to February of 2009.
-The tower completely covered in scaffolding during this period.
+The tower was crumbling in the early 21st century so a thorough renovation project was started in October 2008, and it lasted until February 2009.
+The tower was completely covered in scaffolding during this period.